 Unlike RPM, which involves monitoring of physiologic data, RTM involves monitoring of data around indicators such as therapy/medication adherence, therapy/medication response, and pain level.
-Like RPM, RTM requires the use of a device that meets the definition of "medical device" stated in Section 201(h) of the Federal Food, Drug and Cosmetic Act and requires the collection of at least 16 days of data in a 30day period.
-Unlike RPM, however, a device used for RTM does not have to automatically upload patient data; instead, the data may be uploaded by the beneficiary.
+Like RPM, RTM requires the use of a device that meets the definition of "medical device" stated in Section 201(h) of the Federal Food, Drug and Cosmetic Act and requires the collection of at least 16 days of data in a 30-day period.
+Unlike RPM, however, a device used for RTM does not have to automatically upload patient data; instead, the data may be uploaded to the device by the beneficiary and then transmitted to the provider.